Kushagra1857/WebProjectsLearning/README.md

 - CSS3
 - JavaScript
 - Static assets such as images, SVGs, WebP files, and video
+- The assests are also available in the repo per project
 - React, Node.js, Express, MongoDB, and Socket.IO in local-only ignored projects

 ## Tracked Projects